fontforge/fontforge.github.io/en-US/documentation/developers/index.md

 title: FontForge Developer Documentation
 ---

+# Crash Reporting

+To report a crash, please make a screencast of the series of actions that cause the crash, upload it to youtube, and file an issue with a link to the video on youtube.

 ### Interface

 If you would like to suggest a new interface, http://pencil.evolus.vn is a useful tool for making mockups.